stoplightio/docs/articles/versioning/introduction.md

 # Versioning and Release

 You can declare Versions and Releases within Stoplight to manage and track changes made to your Project over time.
-You can identify which version/release you are viewing in the top right of the editor.
+You can identify which version you are viewing in the top right of the editor.
 Versions will be marked with a **Branch** icon, while releases will be marked with a **Tag** icon.
-Stoplight follows the [Semantic Versioning](https://semver.org/) numbering conventions of MAJOR.MINOR.PATCH
+Stoplight partially follows the [Semantic Versioning](https://semver.org/) numbering conventions of MAJOR.MINOR.PATCH, using only major and minor.

-- Major Version: When incompatible breaking changes have been made
+- Major Version: When large incompatible breaking changes have been made
 - Minor Version: When backwards-compatible functionality have been added
-- Patch Version: When backwards-compatible bugs fixes have been added

 ### Versions